Est3banio/linkvault/README.md

 See `.gitlab-ci.yml` for the complete pipeline configuration.

+### User Management

+**Important**: LinkVault uses invitation-only registration.
+Public sign-up is disabled for security and control.

-### Creating a User via Console
+#### Creating Users via Console

-To create a user using the Rails console:
+Since public registration is disabled, new users must be created manually via the Rails console:

 ```bash
 # Start the Rails console